AugurTech/handset-detect/README.md

      general_virtual: 0,
      display_css_screen_sizes: [ '320x480' ]
 }
+    this userAgent parser returns this kind of data on:
+    * bots
+    * cameras
+    * computers
+    * gaming consoles
+    * wearables
+    * mobile devices / smartphones
+    * netbooks
+    * set-top-boxes
+    * smart TVs
+    * tablets
+    * and more
 */
 ```

 ## Using the DB: in-memory option
 The database will be loaded in-memory.
 The in-memory DB can be over 100 MB.
 If that's too big, then you can shrink the in-memory DB down to 10 MB, by using the config option `useMinData: true`.
 Using `useMinData` decreases the size of DB, and makes the DB return less userAgent insights.
 To summarize, get every insight on the userAgent with the default setup, or get less insights.
 Your choice.
 Either way, query performance is the same.